NoroffFEU/development-platforms/Azure-DevOps-case-study.md

 Last but not least GitHub has better security features, and with the possibility to purchase and additional license for advanced securtiy.

-The information behind the comparison above is found at [3](https://intercept.cloud/en/news/github-vs-azure-en/)
+The information behind the comparison above is found at [Azure DevOps vs. Github](https://intercept.cloud/en/news/github-vs-azure-en/)

 Several comparisons of the two systems were researched, the information in the link above seemed most correct based on my own experiences and understandings.